 Who's Afraid of Virginia Woolf? is perhaps most fondly remembered for its 1966 film adaptation directed by Mike Nichols which starred Elizabeth Taylor as Martha, Richard Burton as George, George Segal as Nick and Sandy Dennis as Honey.
 Elizabeth Taylor went on to win the Oscar for Best Actress but Burton lost out to Paul Scofield in A Man For All Seasons.

-This brand new production of Albee's seminal classic is set to be one of the most explosive theatrical events of 2017.
+This brand new production of Albee's seminal classic is one of the most explosive theatrical events of 2017.